-If the student does not accept the resolution proposed by the Department Chair, the student may advance their grievance to the School Dean within three (3) working days who will review the petition and discuss the matter with the Department Chair.
+If the student does not accept the resolution proposed by the Department Chair, the student may advance their grievance to the School Dean within seven (7) working days who will review the petition and discuss the matter with the Department Chair.
 The Dean will then make a recommendation.
-If the student does not accept the recommendation, the student may advance his or her appeal within three (3) working days to the Provost who will convene a university appeals committee.
+If the student does not accept the recommendation, the student may advance his or her appeal within seven (7) working days to the Vice President for Strategic Expansion who will convene a university appeals committee.

-The Committee, appointed by the Provost, shall consist of two (2) faculty members not assigned to the academic school and one (1) student.
+The Committee, appointed by the Vice President for Strategic Expansion, shall consist of two (2) faculty members not assigned to the academic school and one (1) student.
 The committee may at its discretion summon evidence pertinent to the appeal and question persons involved.
 The committee will provide a hearing for the student and/or faculty member to present their position and evidence.
 Neither student nor faculty is allowed to bring in attorneys or outside persons or counsel.

 The burden of proof lies with the student filing the appeal to demonstrate that the academic decision made was clearly unfair.
-A written summary of the proceedings and of the rationale for the decision shall be provided to the grievant, the person alleged to be the offender, the department chair, the Dean and the Provost.
+A written summary of the proceedings and of the rationale for the decision shall be provided to the grievant, the person alleged to be the offender, the department chair, the Dean and the Vice President for Academic Affairs/Chief Academic Officer.